-You'll be notified of any changes to your license via email or a notification message in the Dynatrace web UI, including license activation notifications, upcoming license expiration notifications, and license deactivation notifications.
+You're notified of all updates to your Dynatrace license via both email and notifications in the Dynatrace web UI.
+This includes license activation notifications, upcoming license expiration notifications, and license deactivation notifications.
 To view notifications for your environment in the Dynatrace web UI, go to Notifications in the Dynatrace menu.

 To purchase a Dynatrace license, contact firstname.lastname@example.org.